Getting Started with Angular 2 End To End Testing

 October 12th, 2016 | By Lamin Sanneh | 10 min read

-These two types of tests are usually used in conjunction with each other.
 For new applications, that would be ideal.
-If the case is that time is limited or you inherited an existing application, end to end testing may be more suitable than unit tests.
-This is because we do not have to rely on deep knowledge of the existing codebase at first.
+When time is limited, or you inherited an existing application, end-to-end testing may be more suitable than unit tests: we do not have to rely on deep knowledge of the codebase at first.
 We can also cover more scenarios quicker than unit tests as they do not test single units but scenarios.

-Unit tests are still important but I believe if you had to choose one to start with, end to end testing is a better choice.
-In this article, we will be testing an existing Angular 2 todo application.
-We will be using integration tests and will cover several scenarios.
+In this article, we will be testing an existing Angular 2 to-do application.
+Hence, we will be using integration tests and will cover several scenarios.

 Scenarios to be tested

-When the application initially loads, we should have three todos on the list.
+When the application initially loads, we should have three to-dos on the list.

-We should be able to add a new todo.
+We should be able to add a new to-do

-We should be able to click on a todo and be taken to the details page of that todo.
+We should be able to click on a to-do and be taken to the details page of that to-do.

-We should be able to delete a todo.
+We should be able to delete a to-do.

-We shouldn’t be allowed to save an empty todo and the list of todos should still be the same length after clicking on disabled save button
+We shouldn’t be allowed to save an empty todo and the list of todos should still be the same length after clicking on the disabled save button

-Initially, the add new todo button should be disabled when we load the homepage
+Initially, the add new to-do button should be disabled when we load the homepage.

-Todo Application Outline
+To-do Application Outline

-On the homepage, we can add new todos.
-We can also visit a todo details page by clicking on its title.
-On this page, we can edit the todo title or delete the todo.
+On the homepage, we can add new to-dos.
+We can also visit a to-do details page by clicking on its title.
+On this page, we can edit the to-do title or delete the to-do.

-Clone and Setup the Todo Application
+Clone and set the To-do Application

 Make sure you are on the master branch.
 Next, you need to have several tools installed to be able to follow along.
 As of this tutorial, Angular 2 has come out of Release Candidate and is at version 2.Make sure you have NodeJS version Node 4.x.x or above installed.